neuronflow/BraTS-Toolkit/README.md

 #### batch file processing
 Type `brats-batch-preprocess -h` after installing the python package to see available options.

+### Graphical User Interface (GUI)
+You can find instructions to use and download the GUI variant here: https://neuronflow.github.io/BraTS-Preprocessor/
+> WARNING: The GUI is not nicely maintained.
+We encourage you to use the python package or the CLI instead.

 ## Brats Segmentor
 BraTS Segmentor enables orchestration of BraTS brain tumor segmentation algorithms for generation of fully-automated segmentations.